The Aethyrian Dragon

 Species info credited to Fyfergrund, and Verridith.

-Original concept by CarinaAyland.
+Basic concept introduced by a collaboration with CarinaAyland.

 In-Depth Information;

 The vast majority of Aethyrian dragons are born from one of the twelve primordial and two derivative 'elemental' affinities, sorted into thirteen elemental variants and one true-element subspecies.
 These are thought to be split by alignment to Aether or Nether, an Aethyr-unique division of pure light and dark reiatsu, one that affects all of this Realm's living things and much of its magic, culture and physicalities.
-These variants are Aeria (wind), Aquaria (water), Glacia (ice), Ignia (fire), Natura (earth), Voltia (lightning), Anima (soul), Aurata (metal), Phobia (fear), Sanguia (blood), Toxina (poison/venom), Umbra (shadow) and Chrona (time).
+These variants are Aeria (wind), Aquaria (water), Glacia (ice), Ignia (fire), Luxia (light), Natura (earth), Voltia (lightning), Anima (soul), Aurata (metal), Chrona (time), Phobia (fear), Sanguia (blood), Toxina (poison/venom), and Umbra (shadow).
 Aethyrian dragons can only have one element, even if hybridization between the variants occurs.
-However there are cases in which a dragon is not connected to Aether/Nether, and thus are born elementless.
-These have no magically-aligned markings, but their features will reflect their parentage and the magical affinities found within.

-Primordial; Aether: Aeria: western, 10ft (3m)
+Aether: Aeria: western, wyvern, 11ft (3.3m)

-Primordial; Aether: Aquaria: western, 7ft (2.1m)
+Aether: Aquaria: western, groundrake, 10ft (3m)

 Water-aligned Aethyrians.
 Pure Aquaria dragons tend to be robustly built, especially those that dwell the deepest within the Starswept Oceans.
 However, those that dwell on the surface or in coastal regions tend to be slimmer and more slender than their deep-dwelling counterparts.
 Common colors include blues, purples, greens, greys and blacks.
 Markings commonly have natural or abstract flowing stripes, running water, waves, water surface, bubbles, ripples, etc. Elementally-aligned features may include but are not limited to: fins, sharp and even (dolphin-like) fangs, semi-transparent membranes, tendril-like whiskers, webbed feet, bioluminescence, and gills, though the latter is exclusive in Aethyrian dragons to the purest Aquaria lineages.

-Primordial; Aether: Glacia: western, 9ft (2.7m)
+Aether: Glacia: western, groundrake, 10ft (3m)

 Ice-aligned Aethyrians.
 Glacia dragons are large, sharp-edged and imposing, with strong builds and razor scales.
 Common colors include greys, silvers, whites, blues, teals and greens.
 Markings reflect natural or abstract ice and/or snow with swirls and soft/squiggly stripes for snow, diamonds/pointy crystalline markings or soft glacier patterns for ice.
 Elementally-aligned features include but are not limited to: ice accents/effect on horns, frills and spikes; sharp, jagged or bladed body parts and growths; and stiff fins and frills that resemble frozen fur.

-Primordial; Aether: Ignia: western, 8ft (2.4m)
+Aether: Ignia: western, wyvern, 11ft (3.3m)

 Fire-aligned Aethyrians.
 Ignia dragons are of average height, but have variable builds with an assortment of scale and hide types and body configurations.
 Common colors include reds, oranges, yellows, golds, purples, blacks and greys.
 Their markings range from natural to abstract shapes associated with fire and heat, embers, flames, lava, and sparks.
 Elementally-aligned features include but are not limited to: manes and ruffs of fur; wavy fins, frills and horns that resemble fiery shapes; a glowing core to their manes and fur of bioluminescence, to be turned on and off at will; and plate over the chest/glow underneath plates that resemble a furnace, though the latter two are exclusive in Aethyrian dragons to the purest of Ignia lineages.

-Primordial; Aether: Natura: western, 11ft (3.3m)
+Aether: Natura: western, groundrake, 13ft (3.9m)

 Earth-aligned Aethyrians.
 Natura dragons have incredibly variable builds, though there are commonalities in the various types.
 Those that are hatched to earth families that specialize in the moving of rock and stone often have heavy builds and thick plated scales; plant and flora families are gracile and slender, sometimes described as willowy in appearance.
 Common colors include browns, tans, greys, blacks, greens and blues.
 Markings range from leaves, vines, flowers, branches, and rocks, sand, cracks, geodes, moss, etc, to sharper markings, shattered crystals, sharp lines, among others.
 Elementally-aligned features may include but are not limited to: wooden/leafy/rocky mimickry in their horns, fins, frills and other growths; tusks; heavy plates and armor; crystal growths somewhat similar to a gemdrake's, though the latter is exclusive to in Aethyrian dragons to the purest of Natura lineages and does not reflect a diet of eaten gemstones.

-Primordial; Aether: Voltia: western, 9ft (2.7m)
+Aether: Voltia: western, wyvern, 10ft (3m)

 Lightning-aligned Aethyrians.
 Generally of athletic and muscular builds, though individuals may lean either slender or heavy depending on family genetics and heritage.
 Common colors include greys, silvers, blacks, whites, blues, and yellows.
 Most have markings that resemble abstract or natural electricity/lightning with a mix of zig-zags, sharp points, curves, etc. Elementally-aligned features may include but are not limited to: sharp and jagged horns/spikes/frills, sharp physical features, and glowing vents between plates, or in front or between ribs, though the latter is exclusive in Aethyrian dragons to the purest of Voltia lineages.

-Primordial; Nether: Anima: western, 8ft (2.4m)
+Nether: Anima: western, wyvern, 8ft (2.4m)

 Aethyrians with abilities aligned with the spirit, reiatsu, and necromancy.
 Etherial in nature, Anima dragons are of average height and various builds, though they tend to be more gracile and lean.
 They commonly have bright and bold coloration unlike most of their kind, and common colors include the entire spectrum.
 Their most remarkable feature are the glowing markings that resemble runes across their bodies, often on the face, neck, sides, tail, and wings (though they can be found in other places, such as the shoulders and legs more uncommonly).
 Magically-aligned features include but are not limited to: veil- or ribbon-like growths, bioluminescent markings, and naturally unique wing web shapes and patterns including false, ribbonlike 'fingers' mid-web, though the latter is exclusive in Aethyrian dragons to the purest of Anima lineages.

-Primordial; Nether: Aurata: western, 11ft (3.3m)
+Nether: Aurata: western, groundrake, wyvern, 11ft (3.3m)

 Aethyrians with abilities aligned with the art of metal manipulation.
 Aurata dragons range widely in build, but tend to have broader wings and sharper claws than most other Aethyrian dragons.
 Common colors include metallic hues - such as golds, silvers, coppers, bronzes, etc. Their markings are similar to Voltia dragons, sharp-edged and jagged, though their shapes might be more geometric and artificial-looking, sometimes layered or bordered with other colors.
 The chromatic colors of their 'element' may be bold or subtle, but are rarely as metallic - instead, these markings may hold a sort of shimmer or iridescence not found in other Aethyrian dragons.
 Magically-aligned features may include but are not limited to: bladed horns, spikes and claws; sharp and angular builds; and natural-metal growths and features, though the latter is exclusive in Aethyrian dragons to the purest of Aurata lineages.

-Primordial; Nether: Phobia: western, 12ft (3.6m)
+Nether: Phobia: western, wyvern, hexadragon, 12ft (3.6m)

 Aethyrians with abilities aligned with sonic blasts, disorientation, and the inspiration of fear.
 Phobia dragons are lanky creatures with long legs, long necks and large wings, their features accenting often nightmarish appearances.
 Common colors include blacks, greys, reds, golds, greens and purples.
 Their markings are most commonly abstract shapes often similar to sound waves, fake eyes, skulls and bones, etc. Magically-aligned features may include but are not limited to: bone-like growths, heavily spiked accents, or a skull-shaped head, though the latter is exclusive in Aethyrian dragons to the purest of Phobia lineages.

-Primordial; Nether: Sanguia: western, 7ft (2.1m)
+Nether: Sanguia: western, wyvern, 11ft (3.3m)

 Aethyrians with abilities aligned with blood, healing, and affinities commonly associated with vampirism.
 Sanguia dragons are smaller and more robustly built than many of their Nether cousins, often dark in appearance with thin scales and long talons.
 Common colors include blacks, reds, maroons, pinks and purples.
 Markings are similar to water in their portrayal of natural or abstract floating globs or running lines of blood, waves, ripples, etc. though thicker in comparison.
 Blood splatters, splotches, and drops are also common.
 Magically-aligned features may include but are not limited to: needle-like spikes, sharp horns, and naturally torn-appearing membranes and frills, though the latter two are exclusive in Aethyrian dragons to the purest of Sanguia lineages.